sashastadler/crunge-notes/Notes/Adventure Log.md

 ### Nov 28, 2021 - Session 24

 Return to [Green Orchard](Locations/Green%20Orchard.md) for more information about [Blythe](Characters/NPCs/Blythe.md).
-Cornered a villager who said he'd been mugged by a bearded dwarf outside a tavern.
+The crew cornered a villager who said he'd been mugged by a bearded dwarf outside a tavern.

 After finding the tavern by scent (thanks to [Cusdakesh](Characters/PCs/Cusdakesh%20Greyskull.md)), got some information from the bartender.
-The mugger was [Singeir](Characters/NPCs/Singeir.md).
+The mugger was [Singeir](Characters/NPCs/Singeir.md), who was at the tavern with [Quill](Characters/NPCs/Quill.md) and [Durthu](Characters/NPCs/Durthu.md).